 It is equipped with a Denon DSN-82 moving magnet cartridge, which offers a higher sound quality than many similarly priced record players.
 The DS servo motor is also known for its quiet operation.
 Its rigid die cast aluminum construction is minimalist but looks clean and professional on the shelf.
 It is readily available online or wherever turntables can be found.

-Just under our budget at $199.99, the RT80 offers a great value for the price.
+Just under our budget at $$500, the RT85 offers a great value for the price.
 Fluance is a Canadian company that is typically known for their speakers, but their turntables are also gaining attention as of late.
-This turntable is belt-driven and features a high-quality Audio Technica AT91 cartridge with diamond-tipped stylus to track the grooves of your records with precision and accuracy.
+This turntable is belt-driven and features a high-quality Ortofon 2M Blue cartridge (one of my personal favorites!) to track the grooves of your records with precision and accuracy.

 If you enjoyed reading this article, please “like” us on our Devoted to Vinyl Facebook page!